ScottAtBlankCanvas/SwiftUISampleVideoPlayer/README.md

 I got stuck trying to listen to AVPlayer status changes in a class and ensuring the changes gets broadcast back to my Status View.
 [This article explains ObservableObject and State](https://www.hackingwithswift.com/quick-start/swiftui/whats-the-difference-between-observedobject-state-and-environmentobject) and helped me stop conflating the concepts

+AvPlayer error observing was also a bit confusing.
+One [useful Apple resource](https://developer.apple.com/library/archive/technotes/tn2436/_index.html) helped me understand I had to listen to both AVPlayer and AVPlayerItem state